nus-cs2113-AY2021S2/ip/docs/README.md

 ### Find by Keyword : `find`

-Displays all tasks containing the keyword<br>
+Displays all tasks containing the keyword.<br>
 **Format:** `find <keyword>`

 | | Example |